kazu-yamamoto/rhythm-game-tutorial/draft.md

 We have to choose some from several backends:

 * If you are using Windows Vista or later, WASAPI is good choice.
 DirectSound is an another candidate.
-* If you are Mac user, you probably like to use CoreAudio.
+* If you are a Mac user, you probably like to use CoreAudio.
 * On Linux or FreeBSD, we support ALSA or OSS or JACK.
 If you don't know the differences, choose ALSA for now.
 * If you have an ASIO-compatible audio device, and you have registered to Steinberg as a 3rd-party developer, and you desire high-quality sound or low latency, using ASIO is worth.